Wisconsin governor can lock in 400-year school funding increase using a veto, court says

 Nearly a century of broad veto powers

-Wisconsin’s partial veto power was created by a 1930 constitutional amendment, but it’s been weakened by voters over the years, including in reaction to vetoes made by former Republican and Democratic governors.
+Wisconsin’s partial veto power was created by a 1930 constitutional amendment, but it’s been weakened by voters over the years, including in reaction to vetoes by governors from both parties.
 The Wisconsin Supreme Court in 2020, then controlled by conservatives, undid three of Evers’ partial vetoes, but a majority of justices did not issue clear guidance on what was allowed.

 Reshaping state budgets through the partial veto is a longstanding act of gamesmanship in Wisconsin between the governor and Legislature, as lawmakers try to craft bills in a way that is largely immune from creative vetoes.

-Republican legislative leaders have said they were waiting for the ruling in this case and another pending case affecting the governor’s veto powers before taking up spending bills this session, including the two-year state budget.
+The ruling only increases the chances of gridlock in the Legislature.
+Republican leaders have said they were waiting for this ruling and another pending case affecting the governor’s veto powers before taking up spending bills this session, including the two-year state budget.

 The other case centers on whether Evers properly used his partial veto power on a bill that detailed the plan for spending on new literacy programs.
 The Legislature contends that Evers’ partial veto was unconstitutional because the bill did not appropriate money.
 Evers contends the Legislature is trying to control how the executive branch spends money and limit his partial veto power.